 Academic Progress Policy

-All students who receive financial aid at Emmaus Bible College must be making satisfactory academic progress (SAP) in an eligible degree or certificate program.
+All students who receive financial aid at Emmaus University must be making satisfactory academic progress (SAP) in an eligible degree or certificate program.
 The academic progress policy applies to any period of attendance at Emmaus even though financial aid may not have been received.
 Satisfactory academic progress for financial aid will be reviewed at the end of each semester.

 Minimum Requirements to Remain Eligible for Aid